JonJagd/getting-cleaning-data/README.md

 # getting-cleaning-data
 This repo contains files made as part of the work done in connection with the Coursera course Getting and Cleaning Data
+1. README.md - Includes the codebook describing the variables and the construction of the data set
+2. The tidy data set - mySubmissionWeek4GettigCleaningData.txt
+3. run_analysis.R - the script that creates a tidy data set based on the files and file structure in the UCI HAR Dataset.

 # How the script works
 The script run_analysis.R can be executed as one single exectution with the data and data structure for the UCI HAR Dataset, and it will result in one outputfile named mySubmissionWeek4GettigCleaningData.txt in your working directory.